Choosing an Australian School

 - Particular programmes (eg separate campus, cultural or sports)

-If you have no knowledge of the private schools available in your next location in Australia, then the website of the Association of Heads of Independent Schools (AHISA) - www.ahisa.com.au - is a good starting point; it provides both useful background information and links to individual school websites.
+If you have no knowledge of the private schools available in your next location in Australia, then the website of the Association of Heads of Independent Schools (AHISA) - www.ahisa.edu.au - is a good starting point; it provides both useful background information and links to individual school websites.

 Australian School Performance Rankings - "League Tables"

-School Performance Rankings, or "League Tables" as they are called elsewhere in world such as in the UK, which attempt to measure and compare the relative performance of individual schools against a number of criteria, including academic performance, are not readily available in Australia.
 The various State government bodies do collect data of this nature but it is largely used for internal purposes and is not made public - although individual schools are able to provide information showing their academic performance against Statewide averages.
 Most teacher unions remain opposed to the publication of such data on the premise that the information provides a "simplistic, narrow and sometimes historical view of school performance" which is too academically inclined.
 That is probably partly true (and partly not because it reflects sectoral interests) and why we suggest the use of consultants where possible to obtain a more holistic view.

 In terms of secondary school results, two states, Western Australia and Victoria, do provide some data on the performance of schools in terms of academic results achieved at the final secondary school exam in each state.
 Access to that data is provided in the downloads below: